Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 The prerequisites depend to an extent on whether you will be deploying this sample on Linux or on Windows.
 Follow the guidance in the appropriate section below for your environment.

 ## Owner Role
-Regardless of whether you are using Linux or Windows, before beginning to deploy this sample, make sure you have **Owner** role assigned on the subscription that you want to use for the sample.
+Regardless of whether you are using Linux or Windows, before beginning to deploy this sample, make sure you have **Owner** role assigned on the subscription that you want to use for the deployment.
 This role is required to grant IAM roles to managed identities in bicep templates.

 ## Linux Prerequisites
 The deployment script uses tools listed below.
 Before running the script, make sure you have them installed.
 You can use the links provided to install the suggested tools.